dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/c&c_client_server.md

 <img src="pictures/C&C Type Definition.png" width="900" >

 Fig 1.
 Representation of all the Component and Connector Types used in this view.
-Component Types appear in light-grey which their ports in white.
+Component Types appear in light-grey with their ports in white.
 Connectors Types appear in dark-grey with their ports in white. * Queueing System, explained in the Element Catalogue.

 ## Primary Presentation